rrvt/MakeApp/README.md

 # MakeApp
-An application to customize TestApp (see below) to a new name.
+An application to build a new application from a template.
 There are two steps:

   - Specify the path to a place (directory aka folder) where the new application directory will be placed.
     Note, an application is composed of a solution file and one or more project files.
 The solution file